You’ve probably met the brainstorming brick wall before. So, let’s check out the 11 alternative Brainstorm Diagram below!

 #8 – Flow Charts

-Brainstorm diagram!
-Flow charts will be familiar to anyone who has ever needed to plan a project or roadmap.
+Brainstorm diagram – Brainstorm Chart, or a Flow chart will be familiar to anyone who has ever needed to plan a project or roadmap.
 They essentially describe how one task leads to another in a visual way.

 Flow charts allow for idea generation and can act as an alternative to brainstorming diagrams.
 They offer more of a “timeline” structure and clear ordering of tasks.